weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueDeadLetteredMessages.md

 Purges all audited dead-lettered messages from the specified queue.

+This operation is performed asynchronously using a background job.
+When this method is called, it immediately creates and starts a purge job, and returns the ID of that job.
+You can use the returned job ID to track the progress of the purge operation.

 #### Parameters

 ##### queue

 [`TQueueExtendedParams`](../type-aliases/TQueueExtendedParams.md)

 The queue to purge.
-Can be a string, queue parameters object, or queue consumer group parameters.
+Can be a string (queue name), queue parameters object, or queue consumer group parameters.

 ##### cb

 `ICallback`\<`string`\>

-Callback function that will be invoked when the operation completes.
+Callback function that will be invoked when the job is created.
-If an error occurs, the first parameter will contain the Error object.
-Otherwise, the first parameter will be the ID of purge job created.
+The callback receives two parameters: - `error` {Error|null} - If an error occurs during job creation, this will contain the Error object.
+If the job is successfully created, this will be `null`. - `jobId` {string|undefined} - The ID of the background job created to perform the purge operation.
+This ID can be used to: - Check the job status using `getPurgeJobStatus()` - Monitor progress via `getPurgeJob()` - Cancel the purge job if needed using `cancelPurge()`

+                         Note: Receiving a job ID does NOT mean the purge is complete, only that the purge job has been successfully created and started.

 #### Returns

 `void`

+#### Throws

+DeadLetteredMessageAuditNotEnabledError

 #### Throws